CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 # Introduction

-This data analysis was done was done as the capstone project for Google Data Analytics course on Coursera.
-This project follows the 6 steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+This data analysis was conducted as the capstone project for the Google Data Analytics course on Coursera.
+The project follows the six steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

-During the process of selecting a topic for the project, I knew that I needed a subject matter that not only was unique to me but also possessed real-world implications.
-When I expressed this to a friend they gave me the idea to look into gender differences in regards to shelter.
-Working with real world data has its own unique benefits for instance, as this data was already well maintained and put together there was little to no cleaning necessary.
-However, as a person new to data analysis it also presented unique challenges that required me to find solutions that went beyond the Coursera course.
-This lead to me learning a ton during this project, and I will continue to update it and improve on it as I gain experience and knowledge in the field of data analytics.
+During the process of selecting a topic for the project, I knew that I needed a subject matter that was not only unique to me but also had real-world implications.
+When I expressed this to a friend, they suggested looking into gender differences regarding shelters.
+Working with real-world data has its own unique benefits.
+For instance, since this data was already well-maintained and organized, there was little to no cleaning necessary.
+However, as someone new to data analysis, it also presented unique challenges that required me to find solutions beyond the scope of the Coursera course.
+This led to me learning a great deal during this project, and I will continue to update and improve it as I gain experience and knowledge in the field of data analytics.

 # ASK

-In this data analysis we will explore the question of gender equality as it relates to sheltered and unsheltered homeless people.
+In this data analysis we will explore the question of gender equality as it relates to sheltered homeless people.

 Specifically we will be looking at:

-##### **Are Non-Binary and Transgender people underserved by shelters in 2023 in California?**
+##### **Are non-binary and transgender people underserved by shelters in 2023 in California?**

 ##### What are the trends in the last five years in regards to the sheltering of non-binary and transgender people in California?

 # Prepare/Process

+Here's the proofread version:

-First i found and imported PIT(point-in-time) Data by state at https://www.hudexchange.info/resource/3031/pit-and-hic-data-since-2007/ where it is officially housed.
+First, I found and imported PIT (point-in-time) Data by state from the official source at https://www.hudexchange.info/resource/3031/pit-and-hic-data-since-2007/.

-I created a copy of each sheet I needed starting from 2023-2019 and added a year field in order to conduct historical trend analysis.
+I created a copy of each sheet I needed, starting from 2023 to 2019, and added a year field to conduct historical trend analysis.

-I noticed immediately that the column names were much longer than the 64 character limit of MySQL and confirmed this with the =len() function.
-After trying for some time to truncate the longer names using a combination of find and replace and the =left() function I ultimately decided it was best to create a pivot table for each sheet I needed and only include the columns that were appropriate for my analysis.
+I immediately noticed that the column names exceeded the 64-character limit of MySQL.
+I confirmed this with the =len() function.
+After attempting to truncate the longer names using a combination of find and replace along with the =left() function, I ultimately decided it was best to create a pivot table for each sheet I needed, including only the columns appropriate for my analysis.

-I first used find and replace to replace all instances of “Gender is not singularly male or female” with “Non_Binary.”
-I then used find and replace to replace all dashes and spaces with underscores and to remove any instance of multiple underscores and commas in order to make SQL queries easier.
+First, I used find and replace to replace all instances of “Gender is not singularly male or female” with “Non_Binary.”
+Then, I replaced all dashes and spaces with underscores and removed any instances of multiple underscores and commas to facilitate SQL queries.

-I then familiarized myself with each column in order to choose what would be best to go into each pivot table.
-After creating each pivot table I saved them to a folder and imported them into MySQL, and combined the data for all 5 tables using the import wizard.
+Next, I familiarized myself with each column to determine the best content for each pivot table.
+After creating each pivot table, I saved them to a folder and imported them into MySQL.
+I combined the data from all five tables using the import wizard.

-I then queried the data filtering for the state of California and conducted data integrity checks comparing the values in each field to the raw data.
+Then, I queried the data, filtering for the state of California, and conducted data integrity checks by comparing the values in each field to the raw data.

-While comparing the data I Immediately noticed a difference in the 2021 data compared to the data in the years before and after.
-After conducting some research I learned that according to the United States Interagency Council on Homelessness 2021 PIT counts were greatly affected by Covid-19 with many CoC’s unable to conduct unsheltered counts.
-In light of this I decided to remove 2021 data from my analysis by using the WHERE NOT statement.
+While comparing the data, I immediately noticed a difference in the 2021 data compared to the data from the years before and after.
+After conducting some research, I learned that according to the United States Interagency Council on Homelessness, the 2021 PIT counts were greatly affected by Covid-19, with many CoCs unable to conduct unsheltered counts.
+In light of this, I decided to remove the 2021 data from my analysis using the WHERE NOT statement.